 Proven and recommended mitigation method.
-Should be used in combination with weighted branch lines and bird scaring lines (Duckworth 1995; Gales et al. 1998; Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; 2023; Baker & Wise 2005; Jiménez et al. 2009; 2014; 2020; Melvin et al. 2013; 2014; Rollinson et al. 2016; Rollinson 2017; Melvin et al. 2023).
+Should be used in combination with weighted branch lines and bird scaring lines (Duckworth 1995; Gales et al. 1998; Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; 2023; Baker & Wise 2005; Jiménez et al. 2009; 2014; 2020; Melvin et al. 2013; 2014; Rollinson et al. 2016; Rollinson 2017; Melvin et al. 2023, Meyer & MacKenzie 2022).

 Setting longlines at night (defined as the time between the end of nautical twilight and before nautical dawn as set out in the Nautical Almanac tables for relevant latitude, local time and date) is highly effective at reducing incidental mortality of seabirds because the majority of vulnerable seabirds are inactive at night.
-However, night setting is not as effective for crepuscular/ nocturnal foragers (e.g. White-chinned Petrels, Procellaria aequinoctialis).
+For example, a Pacific Ocean albacore tuna longline fishery had dramatically lower albatross bycatch rates when making sets completely at night compared to sets made partially in the daytime, with no reduction in the target species catch rate (Gilman et al. 2023).
+Night setting is not as effective for crepuscular/ nocturnal foragers (e.g. White-chinned Petrels Procellaria aequinoctialis).
 Consequently, night setting should be used in combination with weighted branch lines and bird scaring lines (Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; Baker & Wise 2005; Jiménez et al. 2009; 2014; 2020; Melvin et al. 2013; 2014).
 The effectiveness of this measure may be reduced during bright moonlight and when using intense deck lights, and is less practical in high latitudes during summer, when the time between nautical dusk and dawn is limited.